 The Board of Directors makes important management decisions and supervises the execution of operations.
 To separate and thereby strengthen its functions of decision making and supervision on the one hand and operational execution on the other, Dai-ichi has introduced an executive officer system.
 Executive officers are elected by the Board of Directors and carry out duties assigned by the Board of Directors.
 Dai-ichi also has an Executive Management Board that consists of the president and executive officers appointed by the president and meets twice a month, in principle.
 The Executive Management Board discusses important management and executive issues.
-As of July 1, 2012, Dai-ichi had 13 directors (including two outside directors) and 25 executive officers (including nine officers who are concurrently directors).
+As of June 30, 2013 Dai-ichi had 13 directors (including two outside directors) and 26 executive officers (including nine officers who are concurrently directors).
+In addition, the Group Management Headquarters' Meetings discuss important management and executive issues for the Dai-ichi Life Group.